tecunningham/tecunningham.github.io/_drafts/two-systems.md

 **Three basic facts.**  This basic theory explains three important facts about judgment:

-1. Judgments are often influenced by cues that we know to be irrelevant.
+1. Judgments can be influenced by cues that we know to be irrelevant.
 2. When our judgments are influenced by irrelevant cues, those cues turn out to be *ordinarily* relevant in similar cases.
 3. We often make accurate judgments without knowing *how* we made them.